PADI Diving Certification Courses

 PADI Open Water Diver Certification

-If you’ve always wanted to take scuba diving lessons, experience unparalleled adventure and see the world beneath the waves, this is where it starts.
+If you’ve always wanted to take scuba diving lessons, experience unparalleled adventure, and see the world beneath the waves, this is where it starts.
 Get your scuba diving certification with the PADI Open Water Diver course – the world’s most popular and widely recognized scuba course.
-At the first level, Open Water Diver, divers gain basic knowledge of skills, equipment use, and theory for diving to a recommended depth of about 18 meters/60 feet.
-Once certified as an Open Water Diver, you will receive a PADI Open Water Certification Card/License which is recognized worldwide and you can dive anywhere in the world!
+At the first level, Open Water Diver, divers gain basic knowledge of skills, equipment use, and theory for diving to a recommended depth of 18 meters/60 feet.
+Once certified as an Open Water Diver, PADI will send you a digital Open Water license card.
+This certification card allows you to dive around the world and never expires!

 PADI Advanced Open Water Diver Certification

-Your five Adventure Dives will include the following:
+Your Adventure Dives will include five of the following:

 PADI Rescue Diver Certification

 The PADI Rescue Diver course prepares you to deal with dive emergencies, minor and major, using a variety of techniques.
 Through knowledge development and rescue